daviramoncl/F-DDrace/readme.md

 	Select a whole area and move, copy, erase or save it at once.
 Saved drawings can be loaded later on again.

 * **Tavern & Grog** <br>
 Yes, that's right.
-You can sit down in a nice tavern and buy some grog for you and your friends.
+You can sit down in a nice tavern and buy some beer for you and your friends.
 Cheers!

 * **Minigames** <br>
 You can find a list of minigames using `/minigames`.
 When joining a minigame, your complete tee status including position, weapons, extras, etc. will be saved and can be loaded later when leaving the minigame again using `/leave`.
 Nothing will be missed and you can continue playing as before.